cujojs/wire/docs/components.md

 ## module

-The module factory loads an AMD module, *but does not call it*.
+The module factory loads a module, *but does not call it*.
 The module is used directly as the component.

 ### Syntax
 ```javascript